department-of-veterans-affairs/va.gov-team/products/content/spanish-translation/coronavirus-mvp/preparing-content-for-translation.md

 |---|---|
 |  | |

-- [ ] Text avoids demonstrative pronouns (ex. replace "This allows you to" with "This function allows you to").
+- [ ] Text avoids demonstrative pronouns (e.g. replace "This allows you to" with "This function allows you to").
 - [ ] Text avoids or limits compound words wherever possible.
 [REVIEW THIS ONE MORE]
-- [ ] Text avoids the conditional (ex. replace "This would open the window" with "This will open the window").
+- [ ] Text avoids the conditional (e.g. replace "This would open the window" with "This will open the window").
 - [ ] Text avoids abbreviations (including Latin abbreviations such as "i.e.: and "etc.").
 - [ ] Text avoids "and/or"
 - [ ] Text avoids acronyms as much as possible.
 When text uses acronyms, they are always spelled out on the first instance. </br> **For Spanish content:** The first instance of an acronym in the body copy (not in titles or subheads) on a page appears as the words spelled out, followed by the acronym and "sigla en inglés" in parentheses.
 For example, "Centers for Disease Control and Prevention (CDC)" becomes "Centros de Control y Prevención de Enfermedades (CDC, sigla en inglés)."
 For all following instances, just use the acronym.